NortekSupport/nucleus_driver/ros2/README.md

 which gives the container access to all the serial ports on the host.
 This is practical when the serial port is unknown when executing the container or when the serial port is likely to change.

+### TCP connection
+If the docker container needs to connect to the Nucleus device through TCP, it is necessary to use the actual IP address of the Nucleus device and not its hostname.

 # Troubleshooting